Our Research Team

 Co-Director, Molecular Tumor Board, Stanford Cancer Institute

-Christina Curtis, PhD, MSc is an Assistant Professor in the Departments of Medicine (Oncology) and Genetics in the School of Medicine at Stanford University where she leads the Cancer Systems Biology Group and serves as Co-Director of the Molecular Tumor Board at the Stanford Cancer Institute.
+Christina Curtis, PhD, MSc is an Assistant Professor in the Departments of Medicine (Oncology) and Genetics in the School of Medicine at Stanford University where she leads the Cancer Computational and Systems Biology Group and is Co-Director of the Molecular Tumor Board at the Stanford Cancer Institute.
 Trained in molecular and computational biology, she received her doctorate from the University of Southern California in 2007 advised by Simon Tavaré, and holds Masters degrees in Bioinformatics and Computational Biology from the University of Southern California and in Molecular and Cellular Biology from the University of Heidelberg, Germany.
-She has been the recipient of several young investigator awards, including the 2012 V Foundation for Cancer V Scholar Award, the 2012 STOP Cancer Research Career Development Award, a 2016 AACR Career Development Award and was named a Kavli Fellow of the National Academy of Sciences in 2016.
-Dr. Curtis is the principal investigator on grants from the NIH/NCI, Department of Defense, American Association for Cancer Research, Breast Cancer Research Foundation, Susan G. Komen Foundation, V Foundation for Cancer Research and Emerson Collective.
-She also serves on the Editorial Boards of Breast Cancer Research, Carcinogenesis: Integrative Biology, the Journal of Computational Biology and JCO Precision Oncology.
+Dr. Curtis has been the recipient of numerous awards, including the 2012 V Foundation for Cancer V Scholar Award, the 2012 STOP Cancer Research Career Development Award and a 2016 AACR Career Development Award.
+She was named a Kavli Fellow of the National Academy of Sciences in 2016 and received the NIH Director's Pioneer Award in 2018.
+Dr. Curtis is also the principal investigator on grants from the NIH/NCI, Department of Defense, American Association for Cancer Research, Breast Cancer Research Foundation, Susan G. Komen Foundation, V Foundation for Cancer Research and Emerson Collective.
+She serves on the Editorial Boards of Breast Cancer Research, Carcinogenesis: Integrative Biology, Cell Systems, the Journal of Computational Biology and JCO Precision Oncology.

 Jennifer Caswell, MD